Linguistics: Historical linguistics

+In historical work, the uniformitarian principle is generally the underlying working hypothesis, occasionally also clearly expressed.
+The principle was expressed early by William Dwight Whitney, who considered it imperative, a "must", of historical linguistics to "look to find the same principle operative also in the very outset of that [language] history."

 The above approach of comparativism in linguistics is now, however, only a small part of the much broader discipline called historical linguistics.
-The comparative study of specific Indo-European languages is considered a highly specialised field today, while comparative research is carried out over the subsequent internal developments in a language.
-In particular, it is carried out over the development of modern standard varieties of languages, or over the development of a language from its standardized form to its varieties.
+The comparative study of specific Indo-European languages is considered a highly specialized field today, while comparative research is carried out over the subsequent internal developments in a language: in particular, over the development of modern standard varieties of languages, and over the development of a language from its standardized form to its varieties.

-For instance, some scholars also undertook a study attempting to establish super-families, linking, for example, Indo-European, Uralic, and other language families to Nostratic.
-While these attempts are still not widely accepted as credible methods, they provide necessary information to establish relatedness in language change, something that is not easily available as the depth of time increases.
-The time-depth of linguistic methods is generally limited, due to the occurrence of chance word resemblances and variations between language groups, but a limit of around 10,000 years is often assumed for the functional purpose of conducting research.
-Difficulty also exists in the dating of various proto languages.
-Even though several methods are available, only approximate results can be obtained in terms of arriving at dates for these languages.
+For instance, some scholars also tried to establish super-families, linking, for example, Indo-European, Uralic, and other language families to a hypothetical Nostratic language group.
+While these attempts are still not widely accepted as credible methods, they provide necessary information to establish relatedness in language change.
+This is generally hard to find for events long ago, due to the occurrence of chance word resemblances and variations between language groups.
+A limit of around 10,000 years is often assumed for the functional purpose of conducting research.
+It is also hard to date various proto-languages.
+Even though several methods are available, these languages can be dated only approximately.

-Today, with a subsequent re-development of grammatical studies, historical linguistics studies the change in language on a relational basis between dialect to dialect during one period, as well as between those in the past and the present period, and looks at evolution and shifts taking place morphologically, syntactically, as well as phonetically.
+In modern historical linguistics, we examine how languages change over time, focusing on the relationships between dialects within a specific period.
+This includes studying morphological, syntactical, and phonetic shifts.
+Connections between dialects in the past and present are also explored.